VHP4Safety/cloud/docs/index.md

 Search engine for (scientific) literature. [[more information](service/gscholar.md)]

+#### LLMapperino

+A multi-agent question-answering tool that combines structured pathway knowledge from user-selected MINERVA projects with live web research (Perplexity) and synthesizes evidence using an LLM.
+It targets specialized questions in lipid metabolism and related tox/biology by grounding answers in curated MINERVA maps and corroborating sources. [[more information](service/llmapperino.md)]

 #### The OECD QSAR Toolbox

 A software to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way. [[more information](service/oecd_qsar_toolbox.md)]